shapeable/prototype-adpq/README.md

 #### S. Provided sufficient documentation to install and run their prototype on another machine

 The README.md file written in the repository contains complete instructions for deploying and running the prototype on any computer.
-The instructions are divided by front end and back end requirements and can be found here]. ()
+The instructions can be found [here](https://github.com/shapeable/prototype-web/blob/master/web-app/README.md)

 #### T. Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge

+The prototype is licensed under the MIT License.
+This license is permissive and free of charge.

 #### Examples of U.S. Digital Playbook usage